Inigo Jones, England's first great architect, designed the Queen's House. It was England's first truly classical building.

 The Queen’s House today

-In recent years, the Queen’s House has exhibited the Museum's finest artworks, including paintings by Lely, Hogarth, Gainsborough, Reynolds, Hodges and the van de Veldes.
+In recent years, the Queen’s House has exhibited some of Royal Museums Greenwich's finest artworks, including paintings by Lely, Hogarth, Gainsborough, Reynolds, Hodges and the van de Veldes.

-The Queen's House has now re-opened following over a year's conservation and refurbishment work in 2015-16.
-Visitors can once again see elements of its original splendour including the 'grotesque' style painted ceiling of the Queen’s chamber, the ironwork of the Tulip Stairs, the original painted woodwork of the Great Hall, and its finely laid 1630s marble floor.
+This breathtaking collection is available to visit for free, all situated in the gorgeous Queen's House.
+Visitors can see elements of the House's original splendour including the 'grotesque' style painted ceiling of the Queen’s chamber, the ironwork of the Tulip Stairs, the original painted woodwork of the Great Hall, and its finely laid 1630s marble floor.

 Using our collections for research